victorolinasc/audience/README.md

 ## What the hell is this?

 Audience is about an actor system for Android.
 What the hell is this?
-Well, it is an asynchronous model made famous by [Erlang](http://erlang.org/) and then copied by [Akka](http://akka.io/), amongst other implementations throughout History.
+Well, it is an asynchronous model made famous by [Erlang](http://erlang.org/) that inspired [Akka](http://akka.io/) and others.

 The basic idea is this: actors are independent components that can only communicate with each other through passing messages.
 To do that, they only need each other's references.